 - Troubleshoots complex problems, proposing initiatives and recommending or negotiating solutions

 - May be required to travel

-- Master’s degree, PhD, or equivalent experience in a related field
+- Master’s degree, PhD, or equivalent experience in a related field preferred

 - With PhD, 0–3 years related experience (as above)